wixels/satcap/README.md

 - Have an existing [Firebase/Google](https://firebase.google.com/) account
 - Have a [Firebase project](https://console.firebase.google.com/) set up
 - Have [Firebase CLI installed](https://firebase.google.com/docs/cli#install_the_firebase_cli) on your workstation
-- Have the [code](https://github.com/wixels/satcap) on your workstation (either downloaded, cloned or forked)
+- Have the code on your workstation (this is the downloaded zip)
 - Have access to a unix based terminal on your workstation
 - Have [NPM and NodeJS (nvm recommended)](https://github.com/nvm-sh/nvm#installing-and-updating) installed on your workstation